 I’ve partnered with Clever Training to offer all DC Rainmaker readers exclusive benefits on all products purchased.
 By joining the Clever Training VIP Program, you will earn 10% points on this item and 10% off (instantly) on thousands of other fitness products and accessories.
 Points can be used on your very next purchase at Clever Training for anything site-wide.
 You can read more about the details here.
 By joining, you not only support the site (and all the work I do here) – but you also get to enjoy the significant partnership benefits that are just for DC Rainmaker readers.
 And, since this item is more than $49, you get free 3-day (or less) US shipping as well.

-Additionally, you can also use Amazon to purchase the unit (though, no discount/points).
-Or, anything else you pick up on Amazon helps support the site as well (socks, laundry detergent, cowbells).
+Additionally, anything you pick up on Amazon helps support the site (socks, laundry detergent, cowbells).
 If you’re outside the US, I’ve got links to all of the major individual country Amazon stores on the sidebar towards the top.

 Thanks for reading!